mnorelli/project-2/readme.md

 #### Cheerful Messages

 - Create an app that will allow people to create "cheerups" - happy little quips to brighten other peoples' days.
 Cheerups will be small - limited to 139 characters.
-- Cheerups can be upvoted or reported as spam!
+- Cheerups can be upvoted, downvoted or reported as spam!
 - If they get more than one spam report they are deleted.
+- If they get more than x downvotes, users can edit them!
 - Alternatively, make "Bumouts"